How Artificial Intelligence is Transforming Healthcare

 Vocal Biomarkers and Mental Health Diagnosis

 What is often less discussed in the conversation of AI in healthcare is the ability of artificial intelligence to actually improve the lives of care providers around the world.
-Physicians are burdened with an ever-growing administrative load, which can include tasks such as data entry, medical documentation, and patient correspondence.
+Clinicians are burdened with an ever-growing administrative load, which can include tasks such as data entry, medical documentation, and patient correspondence.
 This administrative load is growing year after year, and is the primary contributor to burnout, depression and suicide among clinicians in the United States — a phenomenon that goes largely underreported.

 Thanks to developments in AI and speech recognition, as well as growing data supporting the efficacy of depression biomarkers, there is increasing faith among experts that AI may some day have the ability to actually diagnose and detect depression based on speech patterns among both patients and providers.